-Military feedback has stimulated development of a range of wider EasiBridge capabilities.
+Military feedback has stimulated the development of a range of wider EasiBridge capabilities.
 Individual capabilities are discussed in subsequent sections.
-All capabilities form part of standard “SuperKit” enhancements of standard bridging system.
+All capabilities form part of standard “SuperKit” enhancements of the standard bridging system.

 Fence Breaching System

-Using the Easibridge Fence Breaching System personnel can scale fences up to 4m high without contacting the fence, ensuring no damage or detection at the point of entry.
-A bespoke mast, central hinge and quick-release rope attachment is used and is based on inclined cantilever launch/inversion technique.
+Using the EasiBridge Fence Breaching System personnel can scale fences up to 4m high without contacting the fence, ensuring no damage or detection at the point of entry.
+A bespoke mast, central hinge and quick-release rope attachment is used and is based on the inclined cantilever launch/inversion technique.

 Infantry Assault Foot Bridge